Ch0pin/AVIator/README.md

 # AV|ator

-AVator is a backdoor generator utility, which uses cryptographic and injection techniques in order to bypass AV detection.
+AV|ator is a backdoor generator utility, which uses cryptographic and injection techniques in order to bypass AV detection.
 More specifically:
-- It use AES encryption in order to encrypt a given shellcode
+- It uses AES encryption in order to encrypt a given shellcode
 - Generates an executable file which contains the encrypted payload
 - The shellcode is decrypted and injected to the target system using various injection techniques